MainfluxLabs/mainflux/tools/mqtt-bench/README.md

 Two output formats supported: human-readable plain text and JSON.

-Before use you need a `mfconn.toml` - a TOML file that describes Mainflux connection data (channels, thingIDs, thingKeys, certs).
+Before use you need a `mfconn.toml` - a TOML file that describes Mainflux connection data (profiles, thingIDs, thingKeys, certs).
 You can use `provision` tool (in tools/provision) to create this TOML config file.

 ```bash